Program at a Glance

 Instructional Design Certificates

-We offer two instructional design certificates to support the foundation of instructional design and technology.
+We offer 2 instructional design certificates to support the foundation of instructional design and technology.
 The courses are the same courses that are offered in the MSIDT degree program.
-Many students begin their education by completing the certificate requirements, then transfer to the Master’s degree.
+Many students begin their education by completing the certificate requirements, then transfer to the Master’s degree if admitted into the University.
+A minimum GPA of 2.5 is required for MS admission.

 See our Certificate Program page for more information.